-Projected ch Climate Variable Potential Impact 2°C scenario 4°C scenario Risk Rating Average temperatures Rising average temperatures may increase the risk of pests and pathogens becoming established in primary growing regions. ~0.9°C ~1.1°C High Minimum temperatures A rise in minimum spring temperature may prevent consistent bud-break and king flower production in primary growing regions. ~1°C ~1.25°C High Maximum temperatures A rise in summer maximum temperatures may increase energy costs in postharvest sorting and distribution centres. °C Moderate Number of hot days (>25°C) An increase in the number of hot days in primary growing regions may increase the risk of heat stress among orchard workers. ing regions may increase the risk Moderate Average Rainfall Kiwifruit vine water demand may increase with rising temperatures, impeding on fruit development in water-deprived areas.
+Projected ch ange in 2050 Risk Rating Climate Variable Potential Impact 2°C scenario 4°C scenario Average temperatures Rising average temperatures may increase the risk of pests and pathogens becoming established in primary growing regions. ~0.9°C ~1.1°C High Minimum temperatures A rise in minimum spring temperature may prevent consistent bud-break and king flower roduction in primary growing regions.
+High Maximum temperatures A rise in summer maximum temperatures may increase energy costs in postharvest sorting and distribution centres. ~1°C Moderate Number of hot days (>25°C) An increase in the number of hot days in primary growing regions may increase the risk of heat stress among orchard workers. ~75% increase ~95% increase Moderate Average Rainfall Kiwifruit vine water demand may increase with rising temperatures, impeding on fruit development in water-deprived areas.
 Substantial regional and seasonal variation.
-Moderate Drought An increase in the severity and frequency of droughts, especially in already dry areas, may impede on fruit development. ease in PED 3 Moderate Number of dry days (<1mm / day rainfall) An increase in the number of dry days may marginally alter the risk of drought and water stress in primary growing areas.
-0-5% Increase in dry days Low Extreme rainfall events An increase in extreme rainfall events may marginally alter the risk of harvest losses, soil erosion, flood damage and diminish soil productivity.
-0-5% increase in the magnitude of a 99th percentile rainfall event Low Extreme wind speeds speedsAn increase in extreme wind speeds may see more wind damaged fruit on the vine.0-2.5% increase in the magnitude of a 99th percentile daily mean wind speed Low
+Moderate Drought An increase in the severity and frequency of droughts, especially in already dry areas, may impede on fruit development.
+100mm increase in PED Moderate Number of dry days (<1mm / day rainfall) se in dry days Low Extreme rainfall events Extreme rainfall events An increase in extreme rainfall events may marginally alter the risk of harvest losses, soil erosion, flood damage and diminish soil productivity.
+O-5% increase in the magn of a 99th percentile rainfall Low Extreme wind speeds An increase in extreme wind speeds may see more wind damaged fruit on the vine.
+Low